youngsoul/depthai-sandbox/Readme.md

 ## RaspberryPI

-If you have setup OpenCV on the RaspberryPI then you should only need to install the following in the cv2 environment:
+If you have setup OpenCV on the RaspberryPI then you should only need to install the following into your cv2 environment:

 Use [this script](https://github.com/youngsoul/rpi_opencv_install/blob/master/pi_install_imagelibs.sh) to install OpenCV along with image libraries.